TokamakUI/Tokamak/README.md

 We do agree that there's an overhead of `.init` for props and a requirement of props initializer arguments to be ordered.
-For the latter, we have a helpful convention in Gluon that all arguments to props initializers should be ordered alphabetically.
+For the latter, we have a helpful convention in Gluon that all named arguments to props initializers should be ordered alphabetically.

 The main problem is that currently there's no easily extensible Swift parser or a macro system available that would allow something like JSX to be used for